 A Pentagon mystery: Why was Defense Secretary Lloyd Austin's hospital stay kept secret for days?

-U.S. officials says that members of Congress and top Pentagon leaders were unaware for days that Defense Secretary Lloyd Austin had been hospitalized since Monday
+U.S. officials say that senior Biden administration leaders, members of Congress and top Pentagon officials were unaware for days that Defense Secretary Lloyd Austin had been hospitalized since Monday

-WASHINGTON -- Members of Congress and Pentagon leaders were unaware for days that Defense Secretary Lloyd Austin had been hospitalized since Monday, U.S. officials said Saturday, as questions swirled about his condition and the secrecy surrounding it.
+WASHINGTON -- Senior Biden administration leaders, top Pentagon officials and members of Congress were unaware for days that Defense Secretary Lloyd Austin had been hospitalized since Monday, U.S. officials said Saturday, as questions swirled about his condition and the secrecy surrounding it.

-And it remained unclear when the White House and other key U.S. officials were told about his stay at Walter Reed National Military Medical Center in Bethesda, Maryland.
+The Pentagon did not inform the White House National Security Council or top adviser Jake Sullivan of Austin’s hospitalization at Walter Reed National Military Medical Center in Bethesda, Maryland, until Thursday, according to two administration officials.
+The officials were not authorized to speak publicly about the matter and spoke to the AP on condition of anonymity.

 The Pentagon’s failure to disclose Austin’s hospitalization for days reflects a stunning lack of transparency about his illness, how serious it was and when he may be released.
 Such secrecy, at a time when the United States is juggling myriad national security crises, runs counter to normal practice with the president and other senior U.S. officials and Cabinet members.

+In a statement issued Saturday evening, Austin took responsibility for the delays in notification.

+“I recognize I could have done a better job ensuring the public was appropriately informed.
+I commit to doing better,” said Austin, acknowledging the concerns about transparency.
+"But this is important to say: this was my medical procedure, and I take full responsibility for my decisions about disclosure.”

-Austin, 70, remained hospitalized due to complications following a minor elective medical procedure, his press secretary said, as it became clear how closely the Pentagon held information about his stay at Walter Reed.
+Austin, 70, remained hospitalized due to complications following a minor elective medical procedure, his press secretary said, as it became increasingly clear how closely the Pentagon held information about his stay at Walter Reed.
+In his statement, Austin said he is on the mend and is looking forward to returning to the Pentagon soon, but he provided no other details about his ailment.

 Air Force Maj.
-Gen. Pat Ryder said the White House and the Joint Chiefs of Staff were notified about Austin's hospitalization, but he would not say when that happened.
+Gen. Pat Ryder said the White House and the Joint Chiefs of Staff were notified about Austin's hospitalization, but he would not confirm when that notice happened.

 A number of U.S. officials said Saturday that many of the most senior Pentagon service leaders were unaware until Friday that Austin was in the hospital.
-Officials said President Joe Biden and other senior White House staff were told, but the officials would not specify when.
 The officials spoke on condition of anonymity to discuss private conversations.
+Politico was the first to report the White House learned of his condition on Thursday.

 Ryder said members of Congress were told late Friday afternoon, and other officials said lawmakers were informed after 5 p.m.
 It was not clear when key senior members of Austin's staff were told, but across the Pentagon, many staff found out when the department released a statement about Austin's hospital stay just minutes after 5 p.m.
 Many believed Austin was out on vacation for the week.